Black bear in a tree

 2. Baskins Creek

-In the Roaring Fork Motor Trail area of the Smokies is the Baskins Creek Trail.
+Along the Roaring Fork Motor Trail, you’ll find several roadside waterfalls, historic sites, and wildlife, made even more beautiful by the stunning fall foliage!
+One of the best hikes in this area during autumn in the Smokies is the trail to Baskins Creek Falls.
 Around 3 miles roundtrip, this easy hike takes you through the peaceful forest where you’ll eventually reach a waterfall.
 There’s also a short side trail that leads to the old Baskins Cemetery.
 Baskins Creek Trail is also close to the Noah “Bud” Ogle cabin, which is definitely a beautiful sight in the fall!

 3. Alum Cave Trail

-The Alum Cave Trail is considered one of the more moderate hikes in the Smokies, at nearly 5 miles roundtrip.
+The Alum Cave Trail is considered one of the more moderate hikes in the Smokies, at nearly 5 miles roundtrip and lots of uphill steps to the top.
 But you’ll be treated to spectacular panoramic views along the way, especially at Inspiration Point.
-Arch Rock and Alum Cave are two more areas of interest on this trail, making it a day hike in the Great Smoky Mountains National Park you won’t want to miss!
+Arch Rock and Alum Cave are two more areas of interest on this trail, making it one of the best fall hikes in the Great Smoky Mountains you won’t want to miss!

 4. The Jump Off